 But this Daily Record blog post from Danny Jacobs got my attention.
 In his closing statement, Steve Snyder frequently called Exxon on its behavior and challenged Exxon’s lawyer to explain Exxon’s response in his closing.
 Jacobs writes:

 Sanders began his closing by laying down some ground rules — he would not answer every inaccuracy or claim unsupported by evidence raised by Snyder.
 “All that does is aggravate the confusion he has so skillfully created,” he said.

 I have no idea what the “Vegas odds” are on this case.
-I really have no clue as to which side has better facts.
-But I really think the “Plaintiffs’ lawyer claims are so outrageous that I won’t even respond to them to avoid confusing you even though he called me out to respond to them” strategy comes with a lot of risk.
-This is particularly true if the Plaintiffs’ lawyer – as in this case – has a history of eye popping verdicts.
+I really have no clue which side has better facts.
+But I really think the “Plaintiffs’ lawyer claims are so outrageous that I won’t even respond to them to avoid confusing you even though he called me out to respond to them” strategy comes with a lot of risks.
+This is true if the Plaintiffs’ lawyer has a history of eye-popping verdicts.